-If you can afford a $130 scale and want advanced health monitoring capabilities, the Fitbit Aria Wi-Fi Smart Scale is a good bet.
-Its intuitive dashboard syncs with an iPhone or Android device, so users can track activities and foods on the fly.
+If a $130 scale is within your budget and you want advanced health-monitoring capabilities, the Fitbit Aria Wi-Fi Smart Scale is a good bet.
+Its intuitive dashboard syncs with iPhone and Android devices, so users can track activities and foods on the go.
 The Aria will track data for up to eight users.
-However, if you're looking for a basic scale to monitor weight, the Aria will be more than you bargained for.
+However, if you're looking for a basic scale to monitor weight, the Aria will bring even more features to the table.

-Ample capabilities with Wi-Fi integration: When it comes to features and performance, you can't beat the Fitbit Aria Wi-Fi Smart Scale.
-Packed with capabilities ranging from simple weight measurements to body composition, the Aria uses a Wi-Fi connection to send data to the user's smartphone or computer.
+Ample capabilities with Wi-Fi integration.
+When it comes to features and performance, you can't beat the Fitbit Aria Wi-Fi Smart Scale.
+Packed with capabilities ranging from simple weight measurements to body composition, the Aria uses a Wi-Fi connection to send data to the both smartphones and computers.
 It stores data indefinitely for up to eight users, providing the capability to monitor your total health and fitness statistics over time.
-Because it integrates with Fitbit's website, which CNET.com calls "Fitbit's powerful cloud-based fitness tools," the whole package comes complete with activity- and food-tracking applications.
+Because it integrates with Fitbit's website, which CNET calls "Fitbit's powerful cloud-based fitness tools," the whole package comes complete with activity- and food-tracking applications.

 Users posting feedback to Amazon.com say it's accurate within about 0.2 pounds and 0.2 percent, depending on the unit you're measuring.
 Some users say that if you stand on the scale a different way for consecutive measurements, it will give slightly different readings.

-Setup challenging for some, but overall easy to use: Editors at Mashable.com praise the Aria for its ease of use, noting users simply "activate the battery-powered scales by stepping on the top.
+Setup challenging for some, but overall easy to use.
+Editors at Mashable praise the Aria for its ease of use, noting users simply "activate the battery-powered scales by stepping on the top.
 One of the clever things about the scales is that they can automatically recognize up to eight users by their weight."

 Review: Can a Wi-Fi-Enabled Bathroom Scale Help You Lose Weight?, Amy-Mae Elliott, June 22, 2012

-Review Credibility: Good Editors of CNET.com review the Fitbit Aria in this detailed individual product review.
+Editors of CNET review the Fitbit Aria in this detailed individual product review.
 Like Mashable.com's review, however, it doesn't compare this model against any other bathroom scales.
 Overall, editors praise the Aria's simple setup and ease of use.